laidasani/Grocery-App/README.md

 # Grocery-App
-An application using features of Angular JS including bootstrap layouts, filters, list routing, setting parameters, and two-way data binding
+Utilized features of bootstrap layouts, filters, list routing, and two-way data binding, for developing an application to check, uncheck, add, delete and update an item list